Matthew 10:1: Analysis

 Matthew also introduces the group of twelve later in his narrative than the other gospel writers.
 He had earlier mentioned the collection of disciples at a number of points earlier, but had left their number undefined.
 Other parts of the New Testament, such as Mark 3:16 and 1 Corinthians 15:5, make clear that Jesus had more than only twelve followers, and that this group of twelve consists of the leaders of the organization.

 The different gospels have different lists of the names of the disciples, but one fact they are agreed upon is that there were twelve.
-This could be evidence for the historicity of their being twelve original followers of Jesus.
-The number twelve also had deep social and religious significance.
+This could be evidence for the historicity of their being twelve original followers of Jesus, The number twelve also had deep social and religious significance.
 The number creates a metaphorical link to the Twelve Tribes of Israel.
 At the time most Jewish leaders believed that the messiah would bring about an eschatological restoration of the tribes.
 This link is made explicit at Matthew 19:28.
 The Qumran community, which produced the Dead Sea Scrolls, also had a group of twelve leaders, perhaps for similar reasons.
 In the culture of the time, a group of twelve indicated a complete set, and readers would thus consider a number slightly below or above twelve to be odd.

 Jesus gives the disciples powers to heal.
+Just as Matthew's reference to Jesus' twelve selected disciples comes as a surprise to his readers, Verna Holyhead suggests that Jesus' charge to them to become healers of "every disease and every affliction" might also have come to them as a surprise.
 The ability of one miracle worker to train others is found in the Old Testament as well, such as the education of Elisha by Elijah.
 The Greek makes clear that healing illnesses and casting out spirits were two parts of the same act, a reflection of the common belief at the time that diseases were caused by demonic possession.
 Throughout the New Testament, the power to conduct such exorcisms is one of the leading examples of spiritual power.